Lívia Renata Souza: Ultimate Fighting Championship

 Souza faced Ashley Yoder on August 15, 2020, at UFC 252.
 She won the fight via unanimous decision.

 Souza was expected to face promotional newcomer Kanako Murata on November 14, 2020, at UFC Fight Night: Felder vs. dos Anjos.
 However, Souza pulled out in early November due to an undisclosed injury and was replaced by Randa Markos.

 Souza faced Amanda Lemos on March 6, 2021, at UFC 259.
 After being knocked down twice, she lost the fight via technical knockout in round one.

 Souza faced Randa Markos on October 23, 2021, at UFC Fight Night 196.
 She lost the fight via unanimous decision.

 On November 11, 2021, it was announced that Souza was no longer on the UFC roster.

+Personal life

+On January 24, 2025, it was reported that Souza had been arrested in Brazil, accused of being involved in drug trafficking and illegally possessing a weapon.